 2.2.2 Vegetation Change Detection

-NDVI change detection was performed for the periods 2009–2014, 2014–2019 and 2020–2024 which computed using equation 3.
+NDVI change detection was performed for the periods 2009–2014, 2014–2019 and 2020–2024, which was computed using equation 3.

 ΔNDVI=NDVIt_2-NDVIt_1 (Eq.
 3)

 NDVI Classification thresholds were applied.
 The vegetation cover maps are presented by thresholding NDVI values.
-The threshold values of the cover types were adopted from Mehta et al., (2021) (Table 2).
+The threshold values of the cover types were adopted from Mehta et al. (2021) (Table 2).
 These thresholds were derived from sensitivity analyses on NDVI variability in semi-arid regions.